-In March 2022, the Company and the Operating Partnership entered into a Sales Agreement with certain sales agents, pursuant to which we may offer and sell, from time to time, up to \$300 million of our common stock (the "ATM Program").
-No shares were sold under the ATM Program during the nine months ended September 30, 2023.
+In January 2024, the Company and the Operating Partnership implemented a \$300 million "at-the-market" equity offering program, pursuant to which we may offer and sell (including through forward sales), from time to time, shares of our common stock (the "2024 ATM Program").
+No shares were sold under the 2024 ATM Program during the three months ended March 31, 2024.